ltwlf/microsoft-teams-training/docs/bot-lab-2.md

 ![Screenshot Adaptive Card Designer](./images/adaptive-card-designer.PNG)

 - Optional: When you are done you can test the card in App Studio and send it to you as a test message.
 - Now we add the card to the Bot project.
-Create a new file with the name "***WelcomeCard.json***" in the root of the Bot project and copy & paste your Json from the designer or the Json bellow and save.
+Create a new folder named **Cards** and the create new file with name "***WelcomeCard.json***" there.
+Then copy & paste your JSON from the designer or the JSON snippet bellow into the file and save

 ```json
 {